 NOTE: Unpublished projects will not be visible when shared via social media

-NOTE: You must only share and promote published tools.
+You must only share and promote published tools.

-Promoting the tool at the submission level
+Promoting a tool after submission

 What does the promotion look like?